-If you work with formulas in Google Sheets, you would know that errors can pop-up any time.
+If you work with formulas in Google Sheets, you know that errors can pop up any time.

-While getting errors is a part of working with formulas in Google Sheets, it’s important to know how to handle these errors in the right way.
+While getting errors is a part of working with formulas in Google Sheets, it’s important to know how to handle them correctly.

-In this tutorial, I will show you how to handle errors in Google Sheets using the IFERROR function.
+In this tutorial, I will show you how to use the IFERROR Google Sheets function to handle these errors.